I’ve said it before, and I’ll say it again… I love Malaysian food.

 Junie also organised for us to try a ‘chicken’ martabak.
 Even though it was called chicken martabak, it was actually vegetarian, and equally delicious and filling.
 And to top off all the Penang food, I had a calamansi lime juice, which was refreshing and a nice way to end the evening.

 The fifth stop marked the end of our Penang food tour experience.
-We all jumped back into the car and Junie dropped everyone back to their respective hotels.
+We all jumped back into the car and Junie dropped us back to our hotel, 23 LoveLane.

 Penang food is well known, but there is truly so much to try.
 The best way to try a variety of food (especially if you are time poor) is to join a food tour.
 So if you do find yourself either in Penang or KL, I recommend experiencing a trip with Food Tour Malaysia.